Tell us about the mix. What is the idea behind it?

 The development took place naturally.
-Plenty of folks attending Brutaż are pretty self-aware, but somehow in an ambiguous way.
-And they're looking for an alternative space, where things are both, fierce and anxious - the clubs usually try to force their strong identity upon insecure youngsters.
-So we're trying to follow them instead of creating a ‘brand’ that sells packaged, defined sounds and vision.
+Plenty of folks attending Brutaż are pretty self-aware, but in a somehow ambiguous way.
+They are looking for an alternative space where things are both fierce and anxious.
+Clubs usually try to force their strong identity upon insecure youngsters, but we're trying to follow them instead, not trying to create a “brand” that sells packaged, defined sounds and vision.

-We took over Brutaż from Piotr Kurek and Kelo shortly after it started, and somehow it became relatively big, even though we weren't really sure how to do anything.
-We always wanted to redefine the kind of vibe you can bring into the club.
-Some folks don't like to be challenged, so they complain, to this day.
-Every party attracts roughly around 300 people, and we provide pretty ridiculous music, but still the backlash is big.
-We're considered to be either judgmental hipsters who don't know how to have fun or total junkies.
-However, we came to terms with it because the criticism made those critics look cool and we're simply happy for them.
-Because we still do manage.
+We took over Brutaż from Piotr Kurek and Kelo shortly after it was started, and somehow it became relatively big, even though we weren't really sure how to do anything.
+We always wanted to redefine the kind of vibe that you can bring into the club.
+Some folks don't like to be challenged, so they complain to this day.
+Every party attracts roughly around 300 people, and we provide pretty ridiculous music, but the backlash is still big.
+We're considered to be either judgmental hipsters who don't know how to have fun, or total junkies.
+However, we came to terms with it because the criticism makes those critics look cool, and we're simply happy for them.
+Because we still do manage to do our thing.

 Do you sometimes feel that by doing such unconventional parties you educate people by showing that club culture has no strict boundaries?
 Do you see any changes it has brought to Polish club life?

-What is the political side of the party series?
-At what kind of political change are Brutaż events aiming?
+At what kind of political changes are Brutaż events aimed?

 Brutaż is supposed to be nothing more than a safe harbor, so we're just trying to exclude the harmful attitude.
-Also, we're learning that dancing naked isn’t a crime and:
+Also, we're learning that dancing naked isn’t a crime.

 How do you come up with lineups for the parties?

-We were incredibly lucky to befriend extraordinary, talented DJs and performers of various provenance.
+We were incredibly lucky to befriend extraordinary talented DJs and performers of various provenance.
 We're trying to expand our community with every party, so we're looking for performers, DJs and, basically, new friends, whom we'd like to introduce to those we already know.
-In addition, it's 90% vinyl-oriented, because before we even claimed that, people were already hating on us for not being serious about anything.
+In addition, it's 90% vinyl-oriented, because before we have even claimed that, people were already hating on us for not being serious about anything.
 So we decided to become serious.